ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 You must have the following
  - A Bluemix account
  - VMware
-      --VMware Player or VMware Workstation for Windows --VMWare Fusion (Full or 30 day trial) for OSX
+      - VMware Player or VMware Workstation for Windows
+      - VMWare Fusion (Full or 30 day trial) for OSX
  - Download the Download [VMware Image](https://ibm.box.com/s/50uj4kfg87qe3rd3icjfvlx94xaygdmr)
  - A provisioned Data Connect service in Bluemix
  - A provisioned dashDB for Analytics (**Db2 Warehouse on Cloud as of ~July 18**) service in Bluemix